w3f/polkadot-wiki/docs/learn/learn-guides-DOT-KSM-bridge.md

 Hub through an extrinsic like the one below, whose call data is [`0x1f0b040202090200a10f04000101009e4e7009937c56d267338762a60ed004293afd40e7c2081847c12cb63c76a818040402010902000700e40b54020000000000`](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-asset-hub-rpc.polkadot.io#/extrinsics/decode/0x1f0b040202090200a10f04000101009e4e7009937c56d267338762a60ed004293afd40e7c2081847c12cb63c76a818040402010902000700e40b54020000000000).

+***If you plan on reusing this extrinsic, ensure that you change the Account ID and the transfer amount below.***

 ![DOT transferred out from Kusama Asset Hub](../assets/bridge-hub/KAH-DOT-transfer-PAH.png)

 For reference, this [extrinsic](https://assethub-kusama.subscan.io/extrinsic/7015118-2) is signed